unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/02_explore/02_cell-lifecycle.md

 #### Deprecated

-The Deprecated state is used to specify that a cell won't be supported in the near future, and should no longer be used.
+The Deprecated state is used to specify that a cell will not be supported in the near future, and should no longer be used.

 A Deprecated cell cannot undergo structural modifications or be deleted as this could break clients or other cells using it.